Emmanuel-Nti/Data-Analysis-Portfolio/docs/index.md

  </p>

 #### 📊 General Findings
-- The total number of customers living near the gym is 5× higher than those living far away. >50% of distant customers churn, compared to <50% of nearby customers.
-- More than 50% of customers are employees of partner companies. ~50% of non-partner customers churn vs. ~20% of partner-company customers.
-- More customers join without promo friends, but those who join via promo friends churn significantly less.
-- Most customers sign 1-month contracts. >70% of 1-month contract customers churn, while <5% of 12-month contract customers churn.
-No customers choose 3-month contracts.
-- Younger customers churn more than older customers.
-- Longer-tenured customers churn less than new customers.
-- There are 5 optimal customer clusters.
-- Clusters 3 and 4 have the highest churn risk, while Clusters 1 and 2 show stronger loyalty.
-- Overall churn rate is about 27%.
+- Contract structure is the strongest driver of churn: short-term (1-month) members show very high churn (>70%), while long-term (12-month) contracts have near-full retention (<5% churn).
+- Acquisition channels differ in quality: partner-company customers and referral-based signups have significantly lower churn, indicating higher-intent segments.
+- Geographic proximity impacts retention, with customers living farther from the gym exhibiting materially higher churn.
+- Churn is higher among newer and younger customers, pointing to gaps in early-stage engagement and onboarding.
-- About 95% of churners fall within the top 40% high-risk customers.
+- Churn is highly concentrated and predictable: ~95% of churners fall within the top 40% high-risk segment, with specific clusters driving most attrition.

 #### 🎯 Recommendations
-- Focus retention campaigns on the top 40% of high-risk customers, potentially retaining up to 95% of churners.
+- Focus retention efforts on the top 40% high-risk segment using predictive targeting to maximize impact.
-- Promote and incentivize 12-month contracts to reduce churn among short-term members.
+- Encourage migration to longer-term contracts through incentives or bundled offerings to reduce churn structurally.
+- Rebalance acquisition toward partner and referral channels to improve customer quality and long-term retention.
-- Provide proactive engagement and personalized offers for Clusters 3 and 4.
+- Strengthen early lifecycle engagement through onboarding and targeted interventions, particularly for newer and younger customers.
-- Introduce structured loyalty programs, including rewards and referral incentives.
-- Develop initiatives targeting younger customers, such as flexible plans or youth-focused promotions.
-- Strengthen or expand partner company relationships to increase the base of low-churn customers.
-- Encourage friend-referral or promo-friend campaigns to reduce churn among new members.

 #### Software and Tools
 ![](https://img.shields.io/badge/Python-Pandas-informational?style=flat&color=2bbc8a)
 ![](https://img.shields.io/badge/Numpy-Seaborn-informational?style=flat&color=2bbc8a)